 Dancing Under the Stars at the Jardin Tino Rossi

 You can certainly dance the night away in the many clubs and bars of Paris.
 Whether you are into electronica, hip hop or even have exotic tastes and crave zouk or reggaeton music, Paris has it all.

 Why not make things more interesting with an open-air dancing session on the banks of the Seine?
 Then head to the 5th arrondissement straight to Jardin Tino Rossi, a quayside green space hidden behind the Institut du Monde Arabe, where during the summer months, Parisians of all ages and backgrounds come together on the river banks for one reason: Dancing under the stars.

-Some days, it may be tango, other days salsa, swing or even the waltz.
+Some days, it may be tango, other days salsa, swing, or even the waltz.
 Whatever the music genre, you can be sure you will have loads of fun and why not, even make new friends with your killer moves.
-The dancing sessions are held every weekend (from 3 p.m.-midnight) and from Wednesday to Friday (7 p.m.- midnight), provided the weather is good.
+The dancing sessions are held every weekend (from 3 p.m. to midnight) and from Wednesday to Friday (7 p.m.- midnight), provided the weather is good.